opnfv/fuel/mcp/config/scenario/README.rst

 NOTES:
 ------
-This directory is highly likely to change and/or be replaced/complemented by the new PDF (Pod Descriptor File) info in securedlab OPNFV git repo.
+This directory is highly likely to change and/or be replaced/complemented by the new PDF (Pod Descriptor File) info in Pharos OPNFV git repo.